Dark fantasy: Anime and manga

-Berserk, a manga and anime franchise by Kentaro Miura that debuted in 1989, is frequently noted as an example of the genre due to its depictions of extreme violence, moral ambiguity, apocalyptic storylines and anti-hero protagonists.
+Berserk, a manga and anime franchise by Kentaro Miura that debuted in 1989, has been described by Dark Horse Comics and the Anime News Network as an example of the genre.

 Attack on Titan is a dark fantasy for its intense violence and the dystopian world it takes place in.

 Films

 Ridley Scott's film Legend (1985) has been described as a "dark fairy tale" fantasy film.
 Guillermo del Toro's fantasy film Pan's Labyrinth (2006) has been described as a "sort of a dark spin on Alice in Wonderland".

 Video games

 The 2013 fantasy action role-playing game Dragon's Crown contains many elements of dark fantasy, such as werewolves, vampires, zombies, homonculi, and human-monster hybrids.

 Modern games from Japanese game development and publishing company FromSoftware are lauded as exceptional representations of the dark fantasy genre, notably the Dark Souls series along with Bloodborne and later Elden Ring.